kibotrel/kibotrel/README.md

   </a>
   <h1>Hi there!👋</h1>
   <p>I am Kilian, also known as DemonWaves on the web.
 I'm a former CS student at Ecole 42.</p>
+  <p>I'm mostly Fullstack developer but enjoy building various things using a broad variety of technologies.
+Currently working on a Web-App that allows you to manage osu! tournaments.</p>
   <h2>💻 Experience and interests</h2>

   <div>